-Multi-week view shows the current week always in the first row.
+Multi-week view (browser only) shows the current week always in the first row.
 It’s a good alternative to the standard monthly view.
 You can choose how many weeks to show in multi-week view.

 For details about the other calendar views, see this article.